jorritmesman/Erken_GOTM_SP_setup/README.md

 # Erken_GOTM_SP_setup
 Setup of the GOTM-Selmaprotbas model for Lake Erken

-The files in this repository replicate the main model run in the publication "Wind speed, thermal  structure, nutrients, and light availability control phytoplankton response to storms in a stratified lake: a modelling study", by J.P.
+The files in this repository replicate the main model run in the publication "Drivers of phytoplankton responses to summer wind events in a stratified lake: A modeling study", by J.P.
 Mesman, A.I.
 Ayala, S. Goyette, J. Kasparian, R. Marcé, H. Markensten, J.A.A.
 Stelzer, M. Thayne, M.K.
 Thomas, D.C.
 Pierson, and B.W.
-Ibelings (not yet published).
+Ibelings (2022), Limnology and Oceanography, 67(4), 856-873, doi:10.1002/lno.12040

 - To run the model, clone this repository, open command prompt, navigate to the folder on your local machine in command prompt, and type `gotm`